-- 1. Allegations of child abuse shall be referred to County Dept. of Social Services (DSS), Protective Services Division or appropriate law enforcement agency. - Employment discrimination, harassment, intimidation or bullying complaints may be referred to Ms. Asha Marshall (Human Resources Manager) or to the State Dept. of Fair Employment and Housing (DFEH). - 3.
+- 1. Allegations of child abuse shall be referred to County Dept. of Social Services (DSS), Protective Services Division or appropriate law enforcement agency. - 2.
+Employment discrimination, harassment, intimidation or bullying complaints may be referred to the Human Resources Dept. or to the State Dept. of Fair Employment and Housing (DFEH). - 3.
 Allegations of fraud shall be referred to the Legal, Audits and Compliance Branch in the California Department of Education (CDE).